2013 Beijing Capital International Airport bombing

-The 2013 Beijing Capital International Airport bombing occurred at 6:24 pm on Saturday, July 20, 2013, near the Exit B at the second floor of Terminal 3 in Beijing Capital International Airport in Beijing, China.
+A bombing occurred at 6:24 pm on Saturday, 20 July 2013, near the Exit B at the second floor of Terminal 3 in Beijing Capital International Airport in Beijing, China.
 The blast only injured the bomber Ji Zhongxing (冀中星) himself.
 No flights were affected, according to airport officials.

 Attack

 The bomb exploded near the Exit B at the second floor of Terminal 3 in Beijing Capital Airport.
 Ji was distributing flyers and was then stopped from doing so by the police; after, he detonated the device.
 Witness exclaimed to have seen a man in wheelchair warning them to step back before the explosion.
 The man then took the bomb out of a bag with him and set it off, although the police were trying to stop him.

 The explosion only injured the bomber himself, who was taken to a hospital soon after, but shocked travelers and sent authorities scrambling.
 The exit was then closed temporarily.
 Less than two hours after the explosion, airport officials said operations are back to normal and no flights were affected.
 At the hospital, doctors amputated his left hand and has since been formally charged.